Tag Archives: elderly

 This Lesson About Life

 The lesson about life with its many twists and turns has been an amazing journey.
 I often think: What legacy will I leave behind when I’m finished with this race?
 What I do today, will it count for something tomorrow?
-When I’m long gone, will I merely be a faded memory, or burn in someone’s heart?
+When I’m long gone, will I merely be a faded memory or a burn in someone’s heart?
 Will my deeds be forgotten?
 Lost?
 Or buried?

 I’ve read about some incredible women.
-These women did not allow age, status, limitations, or even imprisonment to keep them from their destiny.
+These women did not allow age, status, limitations, or even imprisonment to deter them from their destiny.
 As fleeting as it is, they knew their self-worth and value in this life.
-Women like Mother Teresa who gave 50 years of service to the poor, the sick, the orphans, and the dying in Calcutta India.
-Women like Corrie ten Boom who spent 10 months in a concentration camp, who at the age of 53 began a worldwide ministry that took her into more than 60 countries in the next 33 years of her life.
+Women like Mother Teresa gave 50 years of service to the poor, the sick, the orphans, and the dying in Calcutta, India.
+Women like Corrie ten Boom, who spent 10 months in a concentration camp at the age of 53, began a worldwide ministry that took her into more than 60 countries in the next 33 years of her life.
 I didn’t know them personally, but they were admirable, inspirational women.

 They made a difference.

-Many endearing women have come into my life, not only as friends, but as mothers, sisters, and grandmothers.
+Many endearing women have entered my life, not only as friends, but also as mothers, sisters, grandmothers, and mentors.
 While each embodies unique gifting, each holds a special place in my heart.

 One such individual is Elizabeth.
 She loves people.
-She is full of life, charm and wit.
+She is full of life, charm, and wit.
 She believes in having a 90% attitude and 10% circumstance.
 She loves to laugh, crack a joke, watch the Kentucky Derby, share about her travels around the world, read anything that takes her miles away, watch The Lawrence Welk Show, and go right on dancing if only she could.

 That’s right, Elizabeth was born in 1911.
 You do the math.